- Is June a good time to go to Iceland?

 Hiking in Iceland in June

 The weather in June in Iceland is excellent for hiking, with many trails opening up.
-There's no better way to see the untouched natural beauty of the Icelandic countryside than exploring it by foot.
+There's no better way to see the untouched natural beauty of the Icelandic countryside than exploring it on foot.

 Better weather conditions open up remote routes that are usually inaccessible, and the possibility of camping makes longer trails possible.